arnofiva/city-download-portal-codekit/README.md

 # City Download Portal

+The city download portal lets you extract 3D data from a webscene, and download it as a mesh to work with in other software.

 Built with the Arcgis Maps SDK for Javascript, React, Remix, and Tailwind CSS.

 [View it live](https://esri.github.io/city-download-portal/)